TritonDataCenter/rfe/rfe/0001/README.md

 * IKEv2

+* Fabric Networks

 ## Introduction

-On the JPC today, we have Fabric Networks <link> and traditional VLANs
-<link>.
-Customers would like to be able to join these at the IP level.
-The
-traditional means for doing this is the router.
+On the JPC today, we have Joyent-SDC networks, Fabric Networks <link>, and VLANs over either of the aforementioned <link>.
+Customers would like to be able to join at least some of these at the IP level.
+The traditional means for doing this is the router.
 This RFE will describe the Router network object for Triton.

 ## The Problem(s)